-In this section you will find information about future tax credits policy changes for 2014-15 and later years.
+In this section you will find information about future tax credits policy changes which have not yet been implemented.

 Most of the changes to the system from now on will be to aid the transition of tax credits claimants to Universal Credit.
-You can find the detail about the stopping of tax credits and transition to UC in our transition to UC section of the site.
+You can find the detail about the stopping of tax credits and transition to UC in our Universal Credit section of the site.

 The Summer Budget 2015 announcement limits CTC to 2 children from April 2017 and means that anyone who has a third child born on or after 6 April 2017 will not receive the child element for that child.
 The Government confirmed that there would be some exceptions to this policy and in November 2016 they consulted on potential exceptions.

 At the same time as the 2 child limit applies, the payments for disabled and severely disabled children will taken out of the child element and a new disabled child element (payable at two rates) will be created.
 This element will be available to all children if they meet the conditions even if they do not qualify for the child element because they are a third or subsequent child.

 It was confirmed in a written parliamentary statement on 20 July 2016 that new claims from families with more than two children will continue to be taken in tax credits until November 2018.
 As a result of this announcement we expect some changes to the conditions for claiming UC in digital areas.
 See our UC section for further information.

 Example: Assume Gita and David have 2 children in 2015/16 and have their third child on 6 April 2017.
 Their 2015/16 award will be around £6,105.
 Their 2016/17 award is likely to be similar assuming their circumstances remain the same.
 In 2017/18, under the current rules they would have seen their award increase to around £8,885, however because of the new rules they will continue to receive around £6,105 in 2017/18 despite having an extra child.